mj1thcjwovt/outlearn-modules/README.md

 The meat of the path is in the modules.
 Once you have written some new markdown or repurposed older content, this is how you make it part of your path:

-* Open the `my-outlearn-module.md` file in the `modules` directory
+* Open the `my-outlearn-module.md` file in the `modules` directory.
 * Update the metadata at the beginning of the file, including a new name for the module, e.g. `awesome-first-module`.
-* Add your markdown content to the file
+* Add your markdown content to the file under the first section.
-* Save your file with a new name, we recommend using the module name also as file name, e.g. `awesome-first-module.md`
+* Save your file with a new name.
+We recommend using the module name also as the file name, e.g. `awesome-first-module.md`.
 * Edit `outlearn.json` and replace `{"module" : "my-outlearn-module"}` with `{"module" : "awesome-first-module"}`.
 This tells the path where the module belongs.
 * Declare the module in the `modules` section in `outlearn.json` by replacing `"olm" : "./modules/my-outlearn-module.md"` with `"olm" : "./modules/awesome-first-module.md"`.
 This tells Outlearn where the source file for the module is.